Butternut squash gives this warm and spicy vegetarian chili sweet fall flavours. A healthy vegan slow-cooker recipe for busy days.

 - Add remaining ingredients to the slow-cooker insert and set in slow-cooker base.
 Set to cook on high heat 4-5 hours, or low heat for 8 hours.

 - When cooking time is done, if desired you can mash some of the beans with a potato masher to thicken it up slightly.
 Depends on how thick you like your chili.
 Serve with your favourite toppings.

-Use sweet potato if you don't have a butternut squash for this chili.
 For the whisky, you could add apple juice or water if you want to avoid the alcohol.

 Thank’s for visiting.
 I’m Trish.
 I share healthy family recipes to inspire your family to eat their veggies and save room for cake!